Ford, Northumberland: History after 1513

 After Flodden, peace came to the area and by the 19th century, Ford was a thriving agricultural and forestry community.
 Ford Castle had been rebuilt in the 1760s and, in 1859, Louisa, Marchioness of Beresford inherited Ford Estate on the death of her husband, the 3rd Marquess (who in turn, had inherited it from his mother, Susanna, Marchioness of Waterford).
 Lady Louisa Waterford, a gifted amateur watercolorist with an interest in the welfare of the tenants on the estate, rebuilt the village.
 A new school was built which today is the Lady Waterford Hall, decorated with wall paintings by Lady Waterford (opens daily at 10.30 am).

 The 12th-century church of St Michael and All Angels was under the patronage of the Marquess of Waterford.
 It was restored in 1853 by John Dobson and a new reredos added by W S Hicks in 1892.

 The estate was bought by James Joicey, 1st Baron Joicey in 1907 and it remains in the ownership of the Joicey family today.
 The castle was used as a convalescent hospital by the Red Cross during the Second World War and is now leased by the Northumberland County Council who use it as an educational camp.
 The castle is not open to the public except on special open days.

 Today

-Much employment in Ford is connected in one way or another with the Ford and Etal Estate.
+Much of the employment in Ford is connected in one way or another with the Ford and Etal Estate.
 There is a primary school, Hugh Joicey Church of England First School, and a village shop, which doubles as a Post Office.
 There are also several businesses connected with tourism, such as plant nurseries, a gift shop, a second-hand book dealer and some bed and breakfast establishments.